quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ## ProtocolEventBody extension

-We extend the `$ProtocolEventBody` extension point defined in [QLOG-MAIN] with the HTTP/3 protocol events defined in this document.
+We extend the `$ProtocolEventBody` extension point defined in
+{{QLOG-MAIN}} with the HTTP/3 protocol events defined in this document.

 ~~~ cddl
 HTTPEvents = HTTPParametersSet / HTTPParametersRestored /